Norman Zammitt: Gradations

 Beginning in the mid-1960s, Zammitt produced an innovative series of transparent sculptures made of painted sheets of glass and acrylic plastic.
 These layered constructions led to his experiments during the mid-1970s through the 1980s creating paintings with neatly defined bands of sequential colors.

-While investigating different approaches to mixing and arranging colors, Zammitt consulted with mathematicians at the California Institute of Technology, and developed a method of blending colors based on logarithmic progressions.
+While investigating different approaches to mixing and arranging colors, he developed a mathematical method of blending hues based on logarithmic progressions.
 This exhibition features examples of the artist’s rigorously composed hard-edge band paintings as well as his looser, more spontaneous “fractal” paintings inspired by chaos theory.

-Exhibition curated by Sharrissa Iqbal, Associate Curator, Modern & Contemporary Art, Palm Springs Art Museum.
+Exhibition curated by Sharrissa Iqbal, Associate Curator, Modern & Contemporary Art.